mvhenten/extract-gettext/README.md

 ## roadmap and future development

-I'm propably not going to update this tool as it works for me and it works fast and decent enough.
-I have too little knowledge of the various .json and .po formats for pluralization and the "specs" seem a bit ambigious to me.
-However, maybe I misread something, so if you would like to use this and need this type of functionality, send me an example of the desired output format with some explaination :)
+Please drop me a personal note on matthijsatischendotnl if you want to use this and I need to fix things.